 The Cross Support File Transfer Provider FR Type corresponds to the functions to be specified in a future Cross Support File Transfer Specification Recommended Standard.

-The Cross Support File Transfer Service Provider FR Type and the Cross Support File Transfer service are outside the scope of the Cross Support Reference Model.

-SLE Return All Frames specialization of the Data Delivery Transfer ServiceS FG
+SLE Return All Frames SC specialization of the Data Transfer ServiceS ASC

-The Return All Frames (RAF) specialization of the Data Delivery Transfer Service FG consists of the RAF TS Provider FR Type.
+The Return All Frames (RAF) SC specialization of the Data Transfer Service ASC consists of the RAF TS Provider FR Type.

 RAF TS Provider